Australia 19-24 Scotland: Second tour win for Gregor Townsend's side

 Spirits soared ever higher when a three-point lead became 10 after quarter of an hour.
 The score was a catastrophe for the Australians and a delicious piece of poaching for the Scots.

-Under pressure, Will Genia lobbed an awful pass to Tatafu Polota-Nau who, under even more pressure, attempted a decidedly unwise pop pass which was gobbled up by Taylor.
+Under pressure, Genia lobbed an awful pass to Tatafu Polota-Nau who, under even more pressure, attempted a decidedly unwise pop pass which was gobbled up by Taylor.

 The centre ran away to score a gift of a try and when Russell converted Scotland, improbably, led 10-0.

-Australia hit back when Scotland got their defensive alignment all wrong, Foley flinging a long pass to Folau who motored through a giant gap to touch down at the posts.
+Australia hit back when Scotland got their defensive alignment all wrong; Foley flinging a long pass to Folau who motored through a giant gap to touch down at the posts.
 Foley's extras narrowed the gap further.

-We had an intriguing game on our hands already and it got even more interesting when Russell galloped downfield on his lonesome only to taken out by Foley who got binned as a consequence.
+It was an intriguing game already and it got even more interesting when Russell galloped downfield on his lonesome, only to be taken out by Foley who got binned as a consequence.
 While he was away, Scotland once again fed off another colossal Wallaby blunder.

-Trying to clean his ground from a scrum, Genia failed to spot Russell tearing up on him.
+Trying to clear his ground from a scrum, Genia failed to spot Russell tearing up on him.
 Russell blocked the kick, gathered and then ran around to score behind the posts.
 His conversion was a formality.

-Australia managed to get hands on the ball and dominate for a spell after Russell's sucker punch.
+Australia managed to get hands on the ball and dominate for a spell after Russell's sucker-punch.
 They piled on the pressure and in the midst of the heat, Ryan Wilson sacrificed himself at a breakdown, saving a potential try but getting binned for his troubles.
 Scotland's penalty count was rising alarmingly as was the threat to their line.

 Eventually, they broke when Foley picked out Folau with a cross-field kick, the full-back springing a mile in the air above Tonks to score.
 Foley, again, missed a straightforward kick.